alish-sw/Persian-flutter-Login-without-using-firebase/README.md

 5) flutter run

-for use the login api run a iis server and put loginserver files in your site directory. edit auth.dart in provider folder and put your iis server ip in it.
+for use the login api run a iis server and put loginservice files in your site directory. edit auth.dart in provider folder and put your iis server ip in it.